Preference Robustness for DPO with Applications to Public Health: Introduction

 Recently, several works explored using large language models (LLMs) to automate reward function design for sequential decision-making problems \citep{mirchan21,ijcai2019p331, carta2022eager,ma2024eureka, behari2024a, verma2025balancingactprioritizationstrategies}.
 In these works, an LLM interprets a user's high-level objective (e.g., desired policy outcomes) in natural language and outputs a reward function that guides RL policy training.
 This enables efficient workflow for developing human-aligned RL policies.
 Recent studies demonstrated that LLMs can effectively generate reward functions for RMAB problems in public health domains \citep{behari2024a, verma2025balancingactprioritizationstrategies}.

 Existing approaches often rely on inference-time optimization via self-reflection \cite{shinn2023reflexion}, where the LLM iteratively refines its outputs based on simulated feedback.
-While this strategy offers flexibility, it incurs substantial inference-time costs due to repeated rounds of simulation and reasoning.
-Furthermore, in non-profit settings, data sensitivity constraints often limit the use of large proprietary models, leading organizations to adopt smaller open-source alternatives that may be less capable off-the-shelf but can be finetuned.
-Because self-reflection is highly dependent on model strength, its effectiveness may be limited in these contexts.
-Fine-tuning offers a more practical alternative by directly improving model capabilities while avoiding the high inference costs and computational overhead that become prohibitive in large-scale public health deployments \cite{wu2024inference}, making it well-suited for resource-constrained domains such as public health \cite{zhao2025foundation}.
+Although this strategy provides flexibility, it incurs substantial inference-time costs due to repeated rounds of simulation and reasoning.
+In many non-profit settings, data sensitivity constraints further limit the use of large proprietary models, pushing organizations toward open-source alternatives, which are often smaller and less capable.
+Because self-reflection is highly dependent on model strength, its effectiveness can be diminished in these environments.
+As a result, fine-tuning open-source models offers a more practical path: it directly improves their capabilities while avoiding the high inference costs and privacy issues in large-scale public health deployments \cite{wu2024inference}.
+This makes fine-tuning particularly suitable for resource-constrained domains such as public health \cite{zhao2025foundation}.

 Thus, we aim to move beyond inference-time methods and instead fine-tune an LLM to more effectively translate natural language preferences into high-performing reward functions for RMABs.
 A promising approach is Direct Preference Optimization (DPO) \citep{rafailov2023DPO}, which enables LLM fine-tuning from pairwise preference annotations.
 Recent work has also leveraged LLM-as-a-judge to scale annotation as a proxy for human feedback~\cite{zhang2025aaai, tan-etal-2024-large, ultra2024, zhu2024starlingb}.
 However, applying these techniques to the public health domain introduces significant challenges, particularly due to the presence of noise in the preference signal.